samacqua/LARC/README.md

 This repository contains the language annotated data with supporting assets for LARC

-* "How can we build intelligent systems that achieve human-level performance on challenging and structured domains (like ARC), with or without additional human guidance?
-We posit the answer may be found in studying natural program - instructions humans give to each other to communicate how to solve a task.
-Like a computer program, these instructions can be reliably "executed" by others to produce intended outputs." *
+*"How can we build intelligent systems that achieve human-level performance on challenging and structured domains (like ARC), with or without additional human guidance?
+We posit the answer may be found in studying natural programs - instructions humans give to each other to communicate how to solve a task.
+Like a computer program, these instructions can be reliably "executed" by others to produce intended outputs."*

 A comprehensive view of this dataset and its goals can be found in [Communicating Natural Programs to Humans and Machines](link todo)

-Annotations in LARC takes the form of a communication game, where one participant, the *describer* solves an ARC task and describes the underlying rules using language to a different participant, the *builder*, who must solve the task on the new input using the description alone.
+Annotations in LARC takes the form of a communication game, where one participant, the *describer* solves an ARC task and describes the solution to a different participant, the *builder*, who must solve the task on the new input using the description alone.

 <p align="center">